 - On his own time on weekends, Tyrus took the initiative to draw sketches of what he imaged Bambi could look like (Bambi was in pre-production at the time), and then had the courage to show his sketches to Bambi’s art director, Tom Codrick, who loved them!

 - Tom Codrick presented Tyrus Wong’s art to Walt Disney, and it was just what Walt was looking for!
 Tyrus Wong’s art then became the inspiration for the art design of Bambi.

-Bambi will be joining the Walt Disney Signature Collection, available on Digital HD and Disney Movies Anywhere on May 23, as well as on Blu-ray, DVD, and On-Demand on June 6.
-This special edition will include bonus materials, deleted scenes, behind-the-scenes interviews and commentary, and a very special tribute to Tyrus Wong.
-We can’t wait to learn more about the production of this amazing animated film!
+The 75th anniversary edition of Bambi is now available on Digital HD, Blu-ray, and Disney Movies Anywhere.
+This special edition includes bonus materials, deleted scenes, behind-the-scenes interviews and commentary, and a very special tribute to Tyrus Wong.

 What did you think about this exclusive video clip of Bambi artist Tyrus Wong?
 Tell us in the comments!